qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 As you move the title, you'll notice that guidelines appear to help you position the title in the center of the page.

-However, there is also a tool to help position the title relative to the map (not the page):
+However, there is also a tool in the Actions Toolbar to help position the title relative to the map (not the page):

 |alignLeft|